Petrol, diesel prices pause for 4th consecutive day

 New Delhi: Fuel prices have gone for a longer pause after rising on 22 of the past 27 days as oil marketing companies (OMC) kept the pump prices of petrol and diesel unchanged again on Friday.

-In the national capital, petrol price on Friday stood at Rs 80.43 per lit re and diesel at Rs 80.53 a litre, same level as last three days when OMCs went for pause and kept the prices unchanged.
+In the national capital, the petrol price on Friday stood at Rs 80.43 per litre and diesel at Rs 80.53 a litre, same level as last three days when OMCs went for pause and kept the prices unchanged.

 Sources in public sector oil companies said that consumers could get relief from the regular price rise of the two petroleum products in coming days as the pause for four days now could be replicated in several of the coming days if global oil prices remained soft.